src-d/blog/content/post/github_topic_modeling.md

 [2](https://s3-eu-west-1.amazonaws.com/artm/Voron15cikm-tm.pdf)].

 Normally, topic modeling is applied to ordinary text documents.
 We at source{d}
-struggle with huge amount of data originated from GitHub repositories (an soon we'll handle every open source repository in the world).
+struggle with huge amount of data originated from GitHub repositories (and soon we'll handle every open source repository in the world).
 A natural idea is to treat every repository as a bag-of-words and apply Dr. Vorontsov's powerful engine for topic modeling.
 For example, we could extract names from the